Clastify logo

 NeurotransmitterAcetylcholineSmall organic transmitterAcetylcholine

-This diversity gives cells flexibility.
-Different chemical properties fit different roles: hydrophilic messengers can travel in extracellular fluid and bind membrane receptors; hydrophobic messengers can pass through membranes and bind intracellular receptors; gases can diffuse rapidly through tissues.
+This diversity gives signalling systems flexibility.
+Hydrophilic messengers can move through extracellular fluid and bind to membrane receptors.
+Hydrophobic messengers can pass through membranes and bind intracellular receptors.
+Gases can diffuse rapidly through tissues.

-The same basic idea — a ligand binding to a receptor — can handle communication right next door or across the whole body.
+The same basic idea — a ligand binding to a receptor — can handle communication in one small area or across the whole body.

 A localized effect is a response limited to cells near the site where the signal is released, because the signalling molecule moves only a short distance or gets removed quickly.
-Neurotransmitters are the usual comparison: they diffuse across the synaptic gap from a presynaptic cell to a postsynaptic cell, so the target is usually one nearby cell or muscle fibre.
+Neurotransmitters are the usual comparison: they diffuse across the synaptic gap from a presynaptic cell to a postsynaptic cell, so the intended target is normally one neighbouring cell or muscle fibre.

-A distant effect is a response in target cells far from the secreting cells, because the signalling molecule is carried through the body.
+A distant effect is a response in target cells far from the secreting cells, because the signalling molecule is transported through the body.
 Hormones are the standard example.
-They enter the blood and travel around the circulation.
-Only cells with the appropriate receptor respond, so the blood works as a distribution system, not the decision-maker.
+They enter the blood and move through the circulation.
+Only cells with the appropriate receptor respond, so the blood distributes the signal; it doesn’t decide which cells react.

 Image

 Be precise with this contrast in exams.
-Neurotransmitters are not “stronger” just because they act quickly, and hormones are not “less specific” because they travel everywhere.
-Specificity comes from receptor presence.
-Distance and duration depend mainly on the transport route, diffusion distance and how quickly the signal is removed.
+Neurotransmitters aren’t “stronger” just because they act fast, and hormones aren’t “less specific” just because they travel everywhere.
+Specificity depends on receptor presence.
+Distance and duration depend mainly on transport route, diffusion distance and how quickly the signal is removed.

 Receptor location depends on whether the signalling chemical can cross the plasma membrane.

-A transmembrane receptor is a receptor protein that spans the plasma membrane.
-It has an extracellular ligand-binding region and an intracellular region that triggers the response inside the cell.
+A transmembrane receptor is a receptor protein embedded through the plasma membrane, with an extracellular ligand-binding region and an intracellular region that triggers the response inside the cell.
 Cells use these receptors for signalling chemicals that stay outside the cell, especially hydrophilic molecules and large molecules such as many protein hormones.

-An intracellular receptor is a receptor protein in the cytoplasm or nucleus.
-It binds a signalling chemical only after that chemical has entered the cell.
+An intracellular receptor is a receptor protein in the cytoplasm or nucleus that binds a signalling chemical after it has entered the cell.
 Small hydrophobic signalling chemicals, especially steroid hormones, use these receptors because they can dissolve through the hydrophobic core of the phospholipid bilayer.

 Image

-The amino acid distribution explains where each receptor sits.
-Transmembrane receptors contain hydrophobic amino acids in the membrane-spanning region, where they touch the fatty acid tails of phospholipids.
-The exposed regions contain more hydrophilic amino acids, since they contact extracellular fluid or cytosol.
+Amino acid distribution explains where the receptor sits.
+Transmembrane receptors have hydrophobic amino acids in the membrane-spanning region, where they touch the fatty acid tails of phospholipids.
+The exposed parts contain more hydrophilic amino acids, since they contact extracellular fluid or cytosol.
 Intracellular receptors don’t need a membrane-spanning hydrophobic band; their surfaces suit the aqueous cytoplasm or nucleoplasm.

 So the practical rule is simple: if the signal cannot penetrate the membrane, the receptor must face outward in the plasma membrane; if the signal penetrates the membrane, the receptor can be inside the cell.

-A receptor isn’t the final response.
-It’s where the chain begins.
+A receptor isn’t the final response; it starts the chain.

 A signal transduction pathway is a sequence of molecular interactions inside a cell that converts receptor activation into a cellular response.
 “Transduction” means the information changes form: ligand binding outside the cell becomes activity inside the cell.

 With transmembrane receptors, ligand binding changes the receptor’s conformation.
-The changed receptor may activate a protein, open a channel, phosphorylate another molecule or produce a small intracellular messenger.
+The altered receptor can then activate a protein, open a channel, phosphorylate another molecule or produce a small intracellular messenger.
 A second messenger is a small intracellular signalling molecule produced or released after receptor activation that relays and often amplifies the signal inside the cell.

-Intracellular receptors work more directly in one sense, but the outcome is usually slower.
+Intracellular receptors usually give a more direct pathway in one sense, but the outcome is slower.
 The signalling chemical enters the cell, binds its receptor, and the activated ligand–receptor complex affects transcription by binding particular DNA sequences.
 The response then depends on mRNA production and protein synthesis.

 Image

-The pattern linking biological communication is pretty consistent: a source cell releases a signal, a target cell detects it with a receptor, and the receiving system changes behaviour.
-The same logic shows up in quorum sensing, synaptic signalling, endocrine control and gene regulation — different scale, same communication pattern.
+Across biological communication, the linking pattern is clear: a source cell releases a signal, a target cell detects it using a receptor, and the receiving system changes behaviour.
+The same logic appears in quorum sensing, synaptic signalling, endocrine control and gene regulation — different scale, same communication pattern.

 Some transmembrane receptors also work as ion channels.
-It’s a neat design: once the ligand binds, ion movement changes directly.
+It’s a neat design: when a ligand binds, ion movement changes directly.

 Membrane potential is the voltage difference across a plasma membrane caused by unequal distribution of charged ions on the two sides.
-In neurons and muscle fibres, a change in this voltage acts as a signal itself.
+In neurons and muscle fibres, changing this voltage is a signal in its own right.

-The acetylcholine receptor is the required example.
-Acetylcholine is a neurotransmitter that binds to receptor proteins in the postsynaptic membrane at many synapses, including neuromuscular junctions.
-When acetylcholine binds, the receptor changes shape and opens an ion channel in the receptor.
+Use the acetylcholine receptor as the required example. ### Acetylcholine is a neurotransmitter that binds to receptor proteins in the postsynaptic membrane at many synapses, including neuromuscular junctions.
+Once acetylcholine binds, the receptor changes shape and opens an ion channel in the receptor.

 Image

-The open channel lets positively charged ions, especially sodium ions, diffuse into the cell down their electrochemical gradient.
-The inside of the membrane becomes less negative than it was before.
-Depolarization is a reduction in the voltage difference across a membrane caused by the inside becoming less negative relative to the outside.
+Through the open channel, positively charged ions, especially sodium ions, diffuse into the cell down their electrochemical gradient.
+The inside of the membrane becomes less negative than it was before. #### Depolarization is a reduction in the voltage difference across a membrane caused by the inside becoming less negative relative to the outside.

 Image

-The GPCR does not need to carry the whole message through to the final response.
-It couples detection outside the cell to activation inside the cell.
-That’s why the same receptor family can be adapted again and again for different signals in the human body.
+The GPCR itself doesn’t have to carry the whole message through to the final response.
+Its role is to link extracellular detection with intracellular activation.
+That helps explain why the same receptor family can be adapted repeatedly for different signals in the human body.

 Epinephrine and adrenaline are two names for the same hormone.
-Epinephrine is an amine hormone released during stress responses, and it binds to specific GPCRs on target cells such as liver cells.
+Epinephrine is an amine hormone released in stress responses that binds to specific GPCRs on target cells such as liver cells.

-What matters here is the sequence.
+Focus on the sequence here.
 Epinephrine binds to a transmembrane receptor in the plasma membrane.
-The receptor changes shape, then activates a G protein.
-The activated G protein switches on adenylyl cyclase, an enzyme in the membrane.
+That receptor changes shape and activates a G protein.
+The activated G protein then activates adenylyl cyclase, an enzyme in the membrane.
 Adenylyl cyclase converts ATP into cyclic AMP.

 Cyclic AMP (cAMP) is a second messenger made from ATP that relays signals from some activated receptors to intracellular enzymes.
 In epinephrine signalling, cAMP activates protein kinase enzymes.
 Protein kinase is an enzyme that transfers phosphate groups to specific proteins, changing their activity.